jwzhanggy/graph_bert_work/README.md

 # Graph-Bert: state-of-the-art
-## A list of the latest research papers on graph-bert
+## A list of the latest research papers on graph-bert<br>
+(welcome to update the list if you observe new papers on Graph-Bert are published)

 ### 2020
 ### 1. Graph-Bert: Only Attention is Needed for Learning Graph Representations